 Paso Robles Vineyard and Winery Embraces Renewable Energy With USDA Grant

-September 25, 2012 (Templeton, CA) – Last July, Dana Merrill of Pomar Junction Vineyard & Winery, received word that his project to install solar panels at the winery had been selected to receive grant funds from the USDA’s Rural Energy for America Program (REAP) which is authorized by the 2008 Farm Bill.
-Pomar Junction is one of 450 projects nationwide to be supported by the program, which helps agricultural producers and rural small businesses reduce energy consumption and costs and use renewable energy technologies in their operation.
+September 25, 2012 (Templeton, CA) – Last July, Dana Merrill of Pomar Junction Vineyard & Winery.
+For she received word that his project to install solar panels at the winery had been selected to receive grant funds from the USDA’s Rural Energy for America Program (REAP) which is authorized by the 2008 Farm Bill.
+Pomar Junction is one of 450 projects nationwide to be supported by the program.
+One which helps agricultural producers and rural small businesses reduce energy consumption.
+Also costs.
+Finally and use renewable energy technologies in their operation.

-It was REC Solar that Merrill and the Pomar Junction team hired to install the panels, and which ultimately suggested that the winery apply for REAP funds.
-“REC Solar does very, very nice work, and is extremely knowledgeable about funds available to support businesses looking to go solar,” said Merrill.
+In addition, it was REC Solar that Merrill and the Pomar Junction team hired to install the panels.
+Also and which ultimately suggested that the winery apply for REAP funds.
+“REC Solar does very, very nice work.
+In addition, it is also extremely knowledgeable about funds available to support businesses looking to go solar,” said Merrill.

 By tapping into the grid, banking solar energy during cooler months and then spending that credit on energy throughout the hotter months, Merrill and the Pomar Junction team expect to save thousands upon thousands of dollars over the course of the year.
 “Once you see one or two bills, it’s hard not to understand solar’s appeal,” he said.

 The newly-installed solar panels – which lie out of view atop two barrel stores on the winery property – are just one more measure that Pomar Junction has taken in pursuing sustainability and efficiency.
 As a charter member of the Central Coast Vineyard Team and one of the first wineries to be SIP-certified (Sustainability In Practice), Pomar Junction’s addition of renewable energy to its arsenal of measurable practices makes sense.